SharonRosario02/NoteCards/README.md

 # NoteCards

 noteCards is a straightforward notes web application.
-# noteCards
+Users can easily register, log in, and manage notes with basic operations like add, view, update, and delete.
+The search bar functionality enables quick access to specific notes, ensuring a hassle-free note-taking experience.

+Key Features:
+1) Registration/Login: Secure and personalized user accounts for a tailored note-taking experience.
+2) Add/View/Update/Delete Note: Easily create, access, edit, and remove notes with straightforward controls.
+3) Search Bar Functionality: Efficiently locate specific notes using the intuitive search bar.
-noteCards is a simple notes web application built with HTML, CSS, JavaScript, Node.js, Express, and MongoDB.
+4) noteCards is a simple notes web application built with HTML, CSS, JavaScript, Node.js, Express, and MongoDB.

 ## Prerequisites